sancho1952007/QR-Code-Maker/README.md

 #Modules to Run
 run the command:

 pip install -r requirements.txt
 ---
-This will instal the required Modules
+This will install the required Modules

 --Thank You--